warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 2. **Checking the Intent:** Nodes check the Intent and reach [consensus](/learn/glossary#staking).
 3. **Fulfilling the request:** The Keychain publishes a public key or a signature to the Warden Protocol.

- You'll find a detailed breakdown of these steps below
+You'll find a detailed breakdown of these steps below.

 ## Actors